official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 898. The MOD should be pro‑active in seeking to understand and articulate new or additional equipment requirements.
 The MOD told the Inquiry that there was no simple

-139

-Executive Summaryanswer to the question of where the primary responsibility for identifying capability gaps lay during Op TELIC.
+answer to the question of where the primary responsibility for identifying capability gaps lay during Op TELIC.
 That is unacceptable.
 The roles and responsibilities for identifying and articulating capability gaps in enduring operations must be clearly defined, communicated and understood by those concerned.
 It is possible that this has been